-Amy Leona Havin is a multi-disciplinary poet, choreographer, and filmmaker from Rehovot, Israel currently based in Portland, Oregon.
-Havin’s work, inspired by the deserts of her childhood and her constant travels through the canyons and the prairie plains, presents a discourse between the nostalgia for her Jewish upbringing and the energetic landscapes of the American West.
-With process rooted in the duality of being both an American and Israeli artist, she weaves together a collectively introspective body of work, honoring both heritage and the natural world.
+Amy Leona Havin is a multi-disciplinary artist.
+She is a poet, choreographer, director, and the literary column writer for Oregon ArtsWatch.
+Originally from Rehovot, Israel, Havin is based in Portland, Oregon, and San Diego, California.
+Her work, inspired by the coastal deserts of her childhood and her constant travels through the canyons and prairie plains, presents a discourse between the nostalgia for her Jewish upbringing and the energetic landscapes of the American West.
+With process rooted in the duality of her heritage, she weaves together a collectively introspective body of work, honoring the natural world.

-Havin’s writings and poetry have been described as “ethereal, subtly violent, and not for the faint of heart” and received showcases in The Dust Magazine, Unchaste Anthology, Goddess: When She Rises, and Gravity According to Birds.
+Havin’s writings and poetry have been described as “ethereal, subtly violent, and not for the faint of heart”, receiving showcases in publications such as The Dust Magazine, Unchaste Anthology, Goddess: When She Rises, and Humana Obscura.
 She is the founder of Portland-based literary series It’s Rhubarb, and is currently in the creation process for her upcoming literary works, “Holy Roads”, "Crown for Yael", “The Liberation of Sister Geraldine,” “The Anguish of Elizabeth”, and her debut novel, "The Sun Sets on the Pacific Ocean."
-Havin is also a Contributing Writer for Oregon ArtsWatch.

-When not at her writing desk or in the studio, Havin spends her days taking photographs on 35mm film with a 1976 CanonAE-1 camera and shooting Polaroid keepsakes.
+When not at her writing desk or traveling the country, Havin spends her days taking photographs on 35mm film with a 1976 CanonAE-1 camera and shooting Polaroid keepsakes.